Mariam Toloba

-Mariam Abdulai Toloba (born 20 September 1999) is a Belgian footballer who plays as a striker for Première Ligue side FC Nantes and the Belgium national team.
+Mariam Abdulai Toloba (born 20 September 1999) is a Belgian footballer who plays as a striker for Première Ligue club Paris FC and the Belgium national team.
 Toloba is the 2025 Belgian Women's Footballer of the Year after scoring the winning goal for Standard in the Belgian Cup Final.
 She previously played for Gent and Anderlecht, and was a UEFA Goal of the Year nominee as a 15-year-old.

 Career

 After starting in football in the schools teams of Sparta Gent, Evergem and Sparta Petegem, Toloba moved to Gent as a 13-year-old, making her debut in the Belgian Women's Super League at the age of 15 with Gent in 2015, making headlines for being nominated that year for UEFA's Goal of the Year while playing for the Belgium under-17s.

 Toloba ended her second season in top-class Belgian football by scoring in the Buffalos' first ever Cup success, a 3–1 victory over Anderlecht to win the 2017 Belgian Women's Cup Final.
 Toloba scored the clinching goal near the end.
 After being beaten 3–2 by Genk in the following year's Cup semi-final, Gent returned to the Cup Final in 2019, defeating Standard Fémina de Liège 2–0 with Toloba and Marie Minnaert scoring the goals.

 Toloba moved to Anderlecht in the summer of 2019, winning four league titles in a row.
 Her final success in 2022-23 was somewhat bittersweet as she was on the bench much more this season than being a starter.

 After only starting 11 league games with Anderlecht that season, she moved to Standard Liege in May 2023, and started 24 games in their 2023-24 Belgian Women's Super League title assault, where Standard finished two points behind Anderlecht, drawing their two games against the Mauves in the title play-offs.
 Toloba scored the only goal in the 2025 Women's Cup Final victory over Anderlecht, rounding off the season by being named Women's Player of the Year at the Pro League Awards.

-At season's end, she announced her departure from Standard Liege and would be moving elsewhere for the 2025-26 season.
+At season's end, she announced her departure from Standard Liege and would be moving elsewhere for the 2025–26 season.

+In the summer of 2025, Toloba signed for French Première Ligue club FC Nantes.
+She helped Nantes finish the season in fourth place and qualify for the league playoffs.
+In January 2026, she was named the Première Ligue Player of the Month.

+On 17 June 2026, it was announced that Toloba had joined Paris FC on a transfer, signing a contract with the club until 2029.